Kadambari87/twitter-api/README.md

 # twitter-api

+Twitter API (aka tweets api) is a collection of API's that helps a user to create and list tweets.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - TwitterAppFunction/src/main - Code for the application's Lambda function.